inkstak/musicbrainz/README.md

     client = MusicBrainz::Client.new

-Or a threadsafe one:

-    client = MusicBrainz::Client.new do |c|
-      c.app_name    = 'MyApp'
-      c.app_version = '0.0.1.alpha'
-      c.contact     = 'john.doe@my.app'
-    end

 The `app_name`, `app_version` & `contact` values are required before running any requests accordingly to the [MusicBrainz best practises](http://musicbrainz.org/doc/XML_Web_Service/Rate_Limiting#How_can_I_be_a_good_citizen_and_be_smart_about_using_the_Web_Service.3F).

-You may also use provided middlewares to avoid being blocked or throttled, or use Faraday middlewares to implement caching or instrumentation.
+You may also use middlewares to avoid being blocked or throttled, to implement caching or instrumentation.

 ### Requests